 Their eggs are usually laid on a leaf, a rock, or some other hard structure.
 Both parents care for the eggs and after two or three days the eggs hatch.
 The larval fry are moved to a pre-selected site prepared by the parents.
 This is usually a depression they dig in the substrate.
 The exact place chosen will depend on the setup of the tank and some fish may move the larval fry several times before they become free swimming after another 5 to 7 days.
 The young can usually take newly hatched brine shrimp immediately and are easy to feed.
 With good care and frequent water changes, you can often raise hundreds from a single spawn.
 Be careful as it’s easy to raise far more of this species than the market can absorb.

 Buying Laetacara curviceps

-The species was just occasionally available until after WWII after which it was regularly collected and exported.
-As an undemanding species that was easy to breed, L. curviceps became a common cichlid in pet stores and home aquaria.
-When more colorful and exotic cichlids became common, interest in curviceps waned and they became much less common in the hobby.
-Today they appear regularly on availability lists from specialty sellers.
+The species was rarely available until after WWII after which it was regularly collected and exported.
+As an undemanding species that was easy to breed, L. curviceps became a common cichlid in pet stores and home aquaria in the post-war years.
+However, when more colorful and exotic cichlids became common, interest in curviceps waned and they became much less common in the hobby.
+Today they appear occasionally on availability lists from specialty sellers.
 Check our Guide to Purchasing Dwarf Cichlids for more suggestions.